 - Operational profiles by and for those who operate hut systems to compare policies and practices – see examples

-- Economics, demographics, and sustainability;
+- Economics, demographics, and measuring and mitigating environmental impacts;

 - What USA can learn from operations in other nations?
 Have begun work on the first in what might become a series of “Country Studies”.
 The first is an overview of how long distance walking is supported in Ireland.

 - Specific issues: see operational profile template for a list of topics.